ballardingram/challenge6-weatherapp/readme.md

 This was largely and independent project.
 I used AskBCS at the very end to clarify the weather API Key issue I had.
 I relied heavily on Bootstrap, JQUERY, and MDN documentation for all other help.

 ## Observations
 This project was exciting because I have always wondered how Server Side API websites worked.
 Putting one (1) together was a challenge due to the variables and loops, but exciting otherwise.
 The documentation to use the Weather API was very helpful when getting the attributes.
+Also - as a USER EXPERIENCE SURPRISE - I wanted to add in additional code that changes based on the time of day.
+So if a USER went to the site at night they would get a different background than if they went during the day.

 ## Challenges
 Now that I have the project coming together, I found that being able to write structured, easy to read, and appropriate code is a lot harder than you would assume.
 You have to keep things neat and orderly.